If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 We didn’t wait for them to have a friendly talk with us and just quickly skipped back to the safety of Vietnam!

 We then continued our way to Dong Van, all the while traveling through magnificent mountain passes and deep valleys.
 This was truly an epic motorbike road trip.

 Day 18: Riding the motorbike from Dong Van to Du Gia

 Our 3rd day on the Ha Giang motorbike loop was the most epic of all: we traversed the Ma Pi Leng Pass!

 As usual, we left early in the morning and headed out on our motorbike.
 I had read so much about the Ma Pi Leng Pass and its sheer beauty.
 That’s why I was extra happy to see the weather was actually pretty nice this day!
 We were really lucky in that it didn’t rain and it was pretty clear of clouds and fog!

-Driving the motorbike was as amazing as ever, but when we reached the Ma Pi Leng Pass, my girlfriend and I were smiling from ear to ear.
+Driving the motorbike was as amazing as ever, but when we reached the Ma Pi Leng Pass, Rachel and I were smiling from ear to ear.

 This was the stuff that I dreamt about when planning our trip to Vietnam.
 I’ll let the pictures speak again here.
 This Ha Giang motorbike loop was easily one of the highlights of our trip, and we felt on top of the world on our small motorbike.

 After another 100 kilometers, we arrived in the very small and remote village of Du Gia.
 We found a nice hotel here and enjoyed the great local cuisine (and the obligatory happy water a.k.a. rice wine!)